snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md

 ### 1. Conversion source

 You will also need a table where the conversion events are stored.
-If you use the snowplow_unified model and configure conversions to be modelled, you will have this information in your `derived.snowplow_unified_conversions` table:
+If you use the snowplow_unified model and configure conversions to be modelled, you will have this information in your `derived.snowplow_unified_conversions` table (default):

 <div>